Fulfill what you vow. It is better that you should not vow than that you should vow and not fulfill it. - Ecclesiastes 5:4b-5 (NRSV)

 We have been making promises on your behalf.
 Sorry.
 We probably should have asked first.

 But now that they’re made, would you mind...

-If your beloved children show up in Gainesville, whether as slightly older children or as slightly grumpy old men, we will love and care for them as our own, as God's own.
+If your beloved children show up in our church, whether as slightly older children or as slightly grumpy old men, we will love and care for them as our own, as God’s own.
 Will you please do the same?
 We kind of promised you would.

-Covenant maker, may I see each stranger as a child I have promised to love.
+Covenant Maker, may I recognize each stranger as a child I have promised to love.